 Follow the steps below to make amazing pork tenderloin.

 STEP #1: A Good Dry Rub

-Combine all the ingredients for the rub in a small bowl (make sure to work out any clumps of the brown sugar for even distribution) and whisk to mix.
+Combine all the ingredients for the rub in a small bowl (make sure to work out any clumps of brown sugar for even distribution) and whisk to mix.
 If you have a mortar and pestle, that works best.
 Rub the mixture onto the meat covering it well.

-STEP #2: Searing the Meat
+STEP #2: Sear the Meat

 The second step to building flavor is searing the meat.
 Searing meat does not lock in moisture like we’ve been told forever.
 As it turns out, searing is the secret to cooking flavorful meat with good texture.
-When the meat hits a hot pan, the surface of the meat begins to caramelize the sugars and browns the proteins of the meat (known as the Maillard Reaction), which gives you a more appealing color and a deep, savory flavor that makes meat delicious.
+When the meat hits a hot pan, the surface of the meat begins to caramelize the sugars and brown the proteins of the meat (known as the Maillard Reaction), which gives you a more appealing color and a deep, savory flavor that makes meat delicious.

 STEP #3: A Good Skillet